richtaur/richtaur.github.io/src/post/game-design-principles.md

 Be realistic with yourself: how many games are hidden within the game you're making?
 Does (nearly) everything happen within one primary game simulation?
 If not, you're actually making multiple games and have potentially magnitudes more work to do.
 [Read on.](/post/one-game-at-a-time/)

+## Integrated UI

+Video games often need a user interface (UI) displayed, like a health bar or a score shown on the screen somewhere.
+When possible, consider integrating any UI directly into the game.
+(Think picking up a shop item in **Spelunky** instead of selecting an item in a popup window.)
+[Read on.](/post/integrated-ui/)

 ## Summary

 These principles are a work-in-progress and are intended to help guide my personal game projects towards an attainable finish line.
 Rules can be broken of course, so if you see me deviating from these principles, trust that it was only after much deliberation (and maybe a little lying to myself).